astrotuna201/ntf/README.md

 assert(viewSum.scalarValue() == 312)
 ```
 ### Synchronized Tensor References to Application Buffers
 Tensor constructors are provided to create synchronized references to memory buffers.
 This is useful to access data from a variety of sources without copying.
-The associated _TensorArray_ is initialized with an _UnsafeBufferPointer\<Stored\>_ or _UnsafeMutableBufferPointer\<Stored\>_ to the data.
+The associated _TensorArray_ is initialized with an _UnsafeBufferPointer\<Element\>_ or _UnsafeMutableBufferPointer\<Element\>_ to the data.

 Use Examples:
 * a record from a memory mapped database or file